Read about what happens if you report a concern about an adult to us.

 Safeguarding means protecting the health, wellbeing and human rights of adults at risk, enabling them to live safely, free from abuse and neglect.
 Safeguarding is everyone's responsibility.

-When you report a concern about an adult at risk, you will be listened to.
-We are here to provide help and support.
+When you report a concern about an adult at risk, we will listen to you.
+We're here to provide help and support.

 How the safeguarding process works